santwan/web-dev-cohort/Phase 3 Node Ninja/Fullstack/readme.md

 #### This line tells Express:
 > "Hey, please understand and extract the form data sent from the client, and put it inside req.body so I can use it."

+- extended: true allows parsing of nested objects and arrays (e.g., user[name]=Santwan) using the qs library.

+- It's more powerful and flexible than extended: false, so it's generally recommended for modern apps.

 </details>